INFORMSJoC/2023.0247/README.md

 - To run the code, you will need to make sure that you have already installed [Anaconda3](https://www.anaconda.com/).

-The python script "exp.py" and python notebook "exp.ipynb" contains codes for experiments in the main text of the paper, and the files "exp-linesearch.nb" and "exp-linesearch.ipynb" contain codes for experiments in the appendix of the paper.
+The python script "exp.py" and python notebook "exp.ipynb" contain codes for experiments in the main text of the paper, and the files "exp-linesearch.nb" and "exp-linesearch.ipynb" contain codes for experiments in the appendix of the paper.

 The easiest way to replicate the results in the paper is the following.
 Directly executing "exp.ipynb" cell-by-cell and "exp-linesearch.ipynb" cell-by-cell will create raw data in the "raw_data" folder.
 After the raw data are in place, running "plotting.ipynb" cell-by-cell and "plotting-linesearch.ipynb" cell-by-cell will save plots in the "figures" folder.